destrixapp/docs/docs/Commands/specifics/brazil.md

 | <p style="color: var(--md-default-fg-color--light); display: inline;">3</p> | <p style="color: var(--md-default-fg-color--light); display: inline;"> Added 0.1.2</p> | brazil
 </div>

+!!! deprecated "Deprecated"

+    This command is deprecated and this page is a candidate for deletion.
+Make sure to check what links to this page.

 Send a player to Brazil.. metaphorically.

 ## Parameters